 An arcade extends the length of the building to provide the shops and services “normally found on the main street of almost any town.”
 During the earliest years of the building, this area was home to lunch counters, a restaurant and retail shops for everything from clothing to candy.

 THE MART suffered a downturn during the Great Depression and was converted to government offices during World War 2.
 In 1945, THE MART was purchased by Joseph P. Kennedy and returned to its intended use.
 Kennedy ushered in a new era of mercantile pride by reviving the original concept of the building and gradually allowing public access.

 In the mid-1940s and 1950s, THE MART was the single largest producer of trade shows in the United States.
 It helped create the foundation of Chicago’s continued leadership in the American convention and tourism industry.

 In June 2016, THE MART completed the second phase of a $40M renovation.
-Renovation elements include The Grand Stair which connects the first and second floors and provides a lively gathering spot, Marshall’s Landing restaurant, café, and lounge, a modernized Food Hall, a 5,000 square-foot River Park along the Chicago River, and a new Reception and Information Desk.
+Renovation elements include The Social Stair which connects the first and second floors and provides a lively gathering spot, Marshall’s Landing restaurant, café, and lounge, a modernized Food Hall, a 5,000 square-foot River Park along the Chicago River, and a new Reception and Information Desk.
 This transformative renovation was designed to complement the creative energy and talents of its tenants and visitors, reflecting both the functionality and aesthetic of those who utilize THE MART for offices, retail, showrooms, and events.